Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 `sudo apt-get install libhunspell-dev libpcre2-dev libminizip-dev`

+If you want to make use of them on Alpine, `sudo apk add` the following packages.

++ hunspell-dev
++ pcre2-dev
++ minizip-dev

+The following command can be copied and pasted for convenience on Alpine-based systems:

+`sudo apk add hunspell-dev pcre2-dev minizip-dev`

 If you do install them, remember to use use the -DUSE_SYSTEM_LIBS=1 option when configuring Sigil with cmake later on.
 Otherwise, the build process will ignore them and provide/build its own.

 ## <a name="python"/>Getting Python 3.9+